STAT115 Introduction to Biostatistics

 - Statistical issues in study design and critical appraisal of research

-A copy of the course handbook, which contains the information from the course slides, is available electronically on the Resources page - click on Resources box at top of this page.
+A copy of the course slides, is available electronically on the Resources page - click on Resources box at top of this page.

 This is also available for purchase through the University Print Shop located in the Central Library.

-- Associate Professor Katrina Sharples, room MA233, Dept of Mathematics and Statistics.
+- Professor Martin Hazelton, room MA233, Dept of Mathematics and Statistics (course convenor).

-- Ms Megan Drysdale, room MA232, Dept of Mathematics and Statistics.
+- Professor Katrina Sharples, room MA238, Dept of Mathematics and Statistics.

-- Dr Phillip Wilcox, room MA221, Dept of Mathematics and Statistics.
+- Megan Drysdale, room MA232, Dept of Mathematics and Statistics.

 Four 50 minute lectures per week; Monday, Tuesday, Wednesday, Thursday at 8am or 10am.
 There is no preliminary lecture for this course.